lamelyan/blog/index.md

-   Great Pluralsight course by Vladimir Khorikov on [Applying Functional Principles in C#](https://app.pluralsight.com/library/courses/csharp-applying-functional-principles/).
+   A great Pluralsight course by Vladimir Khorikov on [Applying Functional Principles in C#](https://app.pluralsight.com/library/courses/csharp-applying-functional-principles/).

    I took away a lot of good programming concepts.